 The therapists or family members may need to obtain information from the patient to complete certain tasks or to give the patient information or directions.
 A useful approach is to phrase questions that can be answered with a simple "yes" or "no" verbal or gestural reply.
 For example, if the patient is having trouble seeing, the caregiver must first find out whether the person has eyeglasses.
-If the patient says "yes," the caregiver needs to locate the eyeglasses.
-One could ask, "Where are your eyeglasses?"
-However, we cannot expect an answer such as "My eyeglasses are in the second drawer of my night table in my room."
-Rather, we should establish conversation with the patient such as the following: "Are your glasses here in your room?"
+If the patient says "yes," and the caregiver needs to locate the eyeglasses.
+One could ask "Are your glasses here in your room?"
 "Yes."
 "Are they in your bedside table?"
 "Yes."
 It is important to establish the same form of the yes/no response for all persons who communicate with the patient.
-For example, if the person cannot use words, they may respond to yes/no questions with a head nod or eye blink.
+If the person cannot use words, they may respond to yes/no questions with a head nod or eye blink.
 However, do not confuse the person by asking for a head nod one time and an eye blink the next time.